-These BLW Toddler Carrot Cake Waffles are so delicious!
-These are going to become one of your favourite delicious gluten free iron rich baby recipes to put in rotation on the regular!
+These BLW Toddler Carrot Cake Waffles will become one of your favourite delicious gluten free iron rich baby recipes.

 Moms and dads, here’s an important question: